LucasPaoli/Dacks-Lab-Internship/Oil-Sands-Project/OTU_clustering/README.md

 First run the script "Script_usearch_version.sh".
 Make sure to check the header of the script and change the variables to the appropriate values

-Then run the script "Script_usearch.R" as follows : *Rscript Script_usearch.R /Path/to/Output-Directory/*
+The "Script_usearch.R" script should be called automatically.
+If not, run the script "Script_usearch.R" as follows : *Rscript Script_usearch.R /Path/to/Output-Directory/*

 Then run the script "Filter.sh" as follows : *./Filter.sh /Path/to/Output-Directory/*